-3.2 Virion Size
+3.3 Virion Size

-Virions range in size from about 10 to 400μ m in diameter.
+Virions range in size from about 10nm to $2\mu m$ in diameter.
 The smallest viruses are a little larger than ribosomes whereas the pox viruses which include vaccinia are about the same size as the smallest bacteria and can be seen in the light microscope.
 Most viruses however, are too small to be visible in the light microscope and must be viewed with scanning and transmission electron microscope.

-3.3 The Structure of Viruses
+3.4 The Structure of Viruses

 A virus is made up of a central genetic nucleic acid molecule surrounded by a protein coat called a capsid.
 The combination of both is called the nucleocapsid.
 The capsid surrounds and protects the viral nucleic acid.
-The capsid also gives the virus a characteristic shape and help to establish the specificity of the virus for a particular host cells.
+The capsid also gives the virus a characteristic shape and help to establish the specificity of the virus for particular host cells.
 Capsids are large macromolecular structures that self assemble from many copies of one or a few types of proteins.
-The protein used to build the capsids is called protomers.
-The simplest virus is a naked virus (nucleocapsid) consisting of a geometric capsid assembled around a nucleic acid.
+The structural proteins used to build the capsids are called capsomers which are in turn made from protomers.
+The simplest virus is a naked virus (nucleocapsid) consisting of a geometric (icosahedral or helical) capsid assembled around a nucleic acid.
 On the other hand, we can have a virus made up of a nucleocapsid surrounded by a flexible membrane called an envelope.
 This type of virus is called an envelope virus.